Where We Work

 Syrian Refugee Response in Jordan

 In Jordan, we provide comprehensive services to Syrian refugees.
-In the Azraq and Zaatari refugee camps—home to more than 42,000 and 78,000 refugees, respectively—International Medical Corps provides primary, secondary and tertiary healthcare, including emergency care, sexual and reproductive care, emergency obstetrics, neonatal and postnatal care, pediatric care, dental care, and pharmaceutical and diagnostic care.
+In the Azraq and Zaatari refugee camps—home to more than 40,000 and 67,000 refugees, respectively—International Medical Corps provides primary, secondary and tertiary healthcare, including emergency care, maternal and newborn care, emergency obstetrics, neonatal and postnatal care, pediatric care, dental care and pharmaceutical and diagnostic care.

-We also run MHPSS clinics inside and outside the camps, reaching 8,000 people each year.
-We provide nutrition support, GBV prevention and response services, and CP and livelihood support services that benefit refugees and vulnerable host communities throughout Jordan.
+We also run MHPSS clinics inside and outside the camps, and provide nutrition support and CP and livelihood-support services that benefit refugees and affected host communities throughout Jordan.

 Syrian Refugee Response in Lebanon

-International Medical Corps provides a comprehensive package of essential services in Lebanon, home to an estimated 1.5 million Syrian refugees.
-We support more than 50 primary healthcare centers nationwide that offer a wide range of curative and preventive healthcare services through routine physical examinations, including pediatric checkups, growth monitoring, immunizations and reproductive health services, maternal health and family planning.
+International Medical Corps provides a comprehensive package of essential services in Lebanon, home to an estimated 1.1 million Syrian refugees.
+We support a network of more than 50 primary healthcare centers nationwide that offer a wide range of curative and preventive healthcare services through routine physical examinations, including pediatric checkups, growth monitoring, immunizations and reproductive health services, maternal health and family planning.

 healthcare consultations provided

-The Things We Carry: Stories of Syrian refugees and what they took with them as they fled
+The Things We Carry: Stories of Syrian Refugees and What They Took with Them When They Fled Home

-Since 2011, when Syria erupted into war, more than 5.5 million citizens—roughly the population of Los Angeles and Philadelphia combined—have fled their homes by land and sea in search of refuge for themselves and their families.
-What do they carry when they go?
+Since 2011, when violent civil war erupted in Syria, millions have fled their homes by land and sea in search of safety for themselves and their families.
+What did they carry with them?

 READ MORE